rjseymour66/RSO-docs/docs/index.md

 ## Why use Record Stack Overflow?

-- Supplement your online marketplace inventory
+- Expand your online marketplace inventory
+- Widen your customer base
-- Increase customer satisfaction by expanding your inventory
+- Optimize product selection to increase customer satisfaction
-- Increase online sales by letting other merchants sell your inventory in their online marketplaces
+- Collect payments securely with PayPal
-- Locate rare and hard-to-find vinyl records
+- Locate rare vinyl records
 - Connect with people that share your enthusiasm for vinyl collecting

-Now that you know more about Record Stack Overflow, continue to the [Getting Started](getting-started/authentication.md) section to [create a merchant account](getting-started/merchant-account.md) or [create a customer account](getting-started/customer-account.md).
+Now that you know more about Record Stack Overflow, continue to the [Getting Started](getting-started/authentication.md) section to create a [merchant account](getting-started/merchant-account.md) or create a [customer account](getting-started/customer-account.md).